ratrevorrow/doctors_scheduler/README.md

             "first_name": "Richard",
             "last_name": "Trevorrow",
             "date_time": "25/07/2020 08:45:00",
-            "kind": "FUP"
+            "kind": "New Patient"
         }
     }
     ```
-    - `localhost:8000/api/delete_appt_for_doc` (DELETE). name key is the doctors first name, pk is the appointment ID Include this type of body:
+    - `localhost:8000/api/delete_appt_for_doc` (DELETE). name key is the doctors first name, pk is the appointment ID.
+Include this type of body in the request:
     ```json
     {
         {